 And since he considers space to be his primary material, it was no telling that Serra was already sold on the idea of desert art.

 The four steel monuments are precisely aligned.
 To achieve this, the artist explored the topography of the area.
 With his installation, he enhanced the expansive space in the heart of the desert.

 This is the most fulfilling thing I’ve ever done.
-It’s a piece that I’d really like to be seen, I don’t know if it will.
+It’s a piece that I’d really like to be seen.

 The irony of his statement is that he is the one that chose the location for the four sculptures, two of which stand 14.7 meters high and the others rising 16.7 meters above the ground.
 Still, because they are adjusted for the topography, they are all level with each other.